iamdefender/sorokin/README.md

 - **Phonetic fingerprinting is crude**: It's not actual phonetics, just vibes, but the question is what comes first, vibes or phonetics? resonance or binary structure?
 - **Reassembly can be janky**: Sometimes the corpse doesn't stitch well
 - **No guarantee of coherence**: That's not a bug, it's a feature
 - **Sonnet.py may phonetically match anyone to a Kardashian**: The crude rhyme-key algorithm once matched "karpathy" → "kardashyan" and we're not apologizing for it.
 If you input your own name and get matched to a reality TV star, that's not a bug—that's **accidental celebrity phonetic compression**.
-Somewhere Andrej is either laughing or filing a restraining order against an open-source poetry generator.
+Somewhere Andrej is either laughing or filing a restraining order against an open-source AI-artist.
 We're betting on laughter.
 (If he reads this: Andrej, the sonnets are dedicated to you.
 Also we're sorry.
 Also we're not.)

 ### Recent Improvements